 “She calls me brother.”

-“You are not her brother.
+“She is not your sister.
 Never forget that.
 If she keeps coming and she is already sexually active, you will one day have a bad day.”

 “No I won’t.”